vietng322611/vcl-overlay/README.md

 ## FAQs
 **Does this support accuracy?**
-- To be implemented
+- Work in progress!
+You can use the [old version](https://github.com/vncommunityleague/vcl-tournament-overlay-tosu) for the time being.

 **Does this support automatic pick?**
-- I have come to the decision to remove the automatic pick functionality as a whole due to its complexity and I'm just fed up with being told to add that it and remove that out over and over again
+- Removed in this version, old one still has it.

 **Who should I contact to get support?**
-- For additional support, DM `hoaq#6054` on Discord (or ping in osu!
-Tournament Hub) - note that any requests regarding modifying overlay design will be ignored.
+- For additional support, DM `itsmehoaq` on Discord (or ping in osu!
+Tournament Hub) - note that any requests regarding modifying overlay design or functionality will be ignored.
-- If you are modifying this overlay, please make a fork so we know which tournament this is being used for :D
+- If you are using this overlay, please make a fork so we know which tournament this is being used for :D